addisongoodwin/PLT_PA1/README.md

 docker run lexer-image
 ```

-The shell script should run automatically and display results of all 5 tests to the terminal for covenient viewing with the logs section of the Docker container.
+The shell script should run automatically and display results of all 5 tests to the terminal as well as a file `lexer_output.txt` for covenient viewing with the logs section of the Docker container, terminal, or from the `.txt` file.

 ## Lexical grammar of this language
 ```